9 Best Pet Friendly Hotels in Canmore, Alberta

 The-Malcolm-Hotel-Canmore

-One of the newest pet-friendly hotels in Canmore.
-The Malcolm Hotel is a luxury hotel situated in the heart of Spring Creek, a desirable neighborhood just steps away from downtown Canmore.
-The location provides a convenient location for Canmore’s restaurants, bars, and shops.
-The walking trails along the creek make for the perfect spot to walk a dog!
+This is one of the newest pet-friendly hotels in Canmore.
+The Malcolm Hotel is a luxury hotel in Spring Creek’s heart, a desirable neighborhood just steps away from downtown Canmore.
+The location is convenient for access to Canmore’s restaurants, bars, and shops.
+The walking trails along the creek make for the perfect spot to walk your dog!

 Inside the luxurious rooms are modern TVs, free Wi-Fi, mini-fridges, coffeemakers, and rainfall showers.
 The hotel facilities include a fitness center, restaurants, concierge service, and free parking.
-The owners have also provided community support which has sat well with locals.
+The owners have also provided great community support, which has sat well with locals.

 Solara Resort – Bellstar Hotels & Resorts